curiouslychris/smooch-docs/slate/source/includes/rest/core/_init.md

 ## Device Info

-The `device` object may also accept a flat `info` JSON object.
+The `device` object may also accept a flat `info` object.
 Device information reported here will be rendered alongside app user information inside any app maker channels configured with Smooch.
 The `platform` and `appVersion` fields are special in that they can be used as audience targeting criteria for whispers.

 | Field                     | Example                   | Relevant Platforms |
 |---------------------------|---------------------------|--------------------|